epoirierIRD/Somlit_rbr_toolbox/README.md

 It has been developped at the European Institute for Marine Studies (IUEM), Plouzané, France.
 It is open-source to encourage colleagues from oceanographic research laboratories use it and contribute.

+## Contents

+- **RSKsomlit_plt.py**: contains plotting functions only
+- **RSKsomlit_proc.py**: contains processing functions only
+- **sensor_uncertainties.py** is a ressource file containing the sensor uncertainties for each channel used to show the error bars in the plots
+- **sites.py** is the list of SOMLIT sites with corresponding Lat, Lon used in the processing
+- **main.py** is the main python script to run to process the list of .rsk files located in the raw_rsk_files folder
+- **raw_rsk_files** is a folder containing raw rsk files to process.
+They have logged during the summer 2024 at the SOMLIT point of Plouzané by the SOMLIT team of IUEM

 ## Features

 - Reads a list of raw .rsk files in a folder: